mrcasual/phpass-laravel-bundle/README.md

+# ⚠️  This project is no longer maintained. ⚠️

 # phpass - Laravel bundle

-*phpass* is a portable public domain password hashing framework from the [Openwall Project] (http://www.openwall.com/phpass/) packaged as a bundle for the [Laravel PHP Framework](https://github.com/laravel/laravel).
+*phpass* is a portable public domain password hashing framework from the [Openwall Project](http://www.openwall.com/phpass/) packaged as a bundle for the [Laravel PHP Framework](https://github.com/laravel/laravel).

 It uses the OpenBSD-style Blowfish-based bcrypt (*CRYPT_BLOWFISH*).
 Fallback includes BSDI-style extended DES-based hashes (*CRYPT_EXT_DES*) and
 MD5-based salted and variable iteration count password hashes implemented in phpass itself.